CYRiXplaysHalo/CarnageReporter/README.md

 ### What is Carnage Reporter?

-This is currently a simple python script that will save off your Halo 1 MCC PC carange report files into a non-temporary directory to preserve them since the game simply overwrites this file in its temporary directory after a new game is completed.
+This is currently a simple python script that will save off your Halo 1 MCC PC carnage report files into a non-temporary directory to preserve them since the game simply overwrites this file in its temporary directory after a new game is completed.
 Doing this allows you to have in-game session level stats for your stream as well as help report Halo 1 MCC PC stats to halo1hub.com where there will (eventually) be more in-depth stats than what you can get on Halo Waypoint.

 ### I don't stream, why should I still use this?

 With this application we can create a database of in-depth stats for each game that will allow us to better understand Halo 1 MCC PC.
-So in addition to being able to track yourself throughout your time on MCC PC, we can better understand trends in the game itself like: what exactly is the map rotation for playlists? are the maps balanced? are the maps balanced any different than OG?
-Additionally, as long as one person per game submits stats, we will be able to record stats for all players in the game.
+So in addition to being able to track yourself throughout your career on MCC PC, we can better understand trends in the game itself like: what exactly is the distribution of maps selected for each playlist? are the maps balanced? are the maps balanced any different than OG?
+Additionally, as long as one person per game submits stats, we will be able to record stats for all players in that game.

 ### How does it work?